BestTimesToVisit.com Logo

 Taxis (Official & Unofficial)

-Taxis are ubiquitous in Cusco, offering a convenient way to get around the city and to nearby attractions like Sacsayhuamán.
-While official taxis (often white with a yellow stripe and a company logo) are generally safer, many locals and savvy travelers use unofficial taxis, which are usually cheaper.
+Taxis are ubiquitous in Cusco, serving as the most convenient way to get around the city and to nearby attractions like Sacsayhuamán.
+While official taxis (often white with a yellow stripe and license plate) are generally safer, many locals and savvy travelers use unofficial taxis, which are more numerous and negotiable.

 Cost:Negotiate fares *before* getting in.
-A ride within the city center typically ranges from 5-10 Peruvian Soles (PEN).
-Longer trips to Pisac or Ollantaytambo can be 50-100 PEN.
+A typical ride within the city center might range from S/5 to S/15 (approx. $1.50 - $4 USD).
+Longer trips to Pisac or Ollantaytambo will be significantly more.

 Colectivos (Shared Vans)